 - I can not help looking for a doctor but it is practically certain that there is at least one in Bratislava.
 As for folk healing, it is found everywhere because it is demanded, but in some areas it simply has more backgrounds.
 For example, Czechs tend to be botanists much more than Slovaks.
 (I intentionally omit Moravia because it is the most important and it affects both the Czech Republic and partly the Slovak Republic.)
 In Europe, maybe only the Dutch can measure the botany with Bohemia.
 While academic botany blooms in universities, traditional herbalism is somewhat strongest in the White Carpathian range, from Myjavy to Kysuce.
 In this area, a certain level of knowledge of healing is common in the population, but not everyone has the same talent, knowledge, and commitment to tradition.
 No lists exist (or you will find those less gifted there).
 That particular mention of you in the answer you are talking about is just such an exception that confirms the rule.
 You can ask, or you can try to inquire carefully about the parish, the older priests will know them.
 Unlike the TCM, this tradition is not so canonized, but its wealth was comparable, for example, the moxibus ( ), which today we are mistaken for typical Chinese.
 Besides herbs, it works mainly with water and wax.
 It would be tempting to theorize about water or wax with its slowly protruding proton spins as structural memory media, but that would have been my sisyfos, and I do not need it.
 In addition to the place I mentioned, you can continue to try the screaming Turzovka, but I'm sure of those springs, not recent healing practice.

 - Quality stainless does not matter ( Accominotti1998ccn ), somebody once asked me.
-The amount of metal ions that are released from food from food grade neurae is only a tiny fraction of the amount of metal that foods generally contain.
+The amount of metal ions that are released from food from food grade neurae is only a tiny fraction of the amount of metal that foods contain in general.
 What is bothering is the "stainless" poor quality that releases into the juice, for example, rust - dissolved iron ions.
 They will pend between the Fe 2+ and Fe 3+ oxidation stages until they are free of vitamin C and all that's left of them.
 This does not necessarily mean a complete degradation of the juice, but it will affect the taste and is the reason for the well-known recommendation on the metals and juices.
 Once again, good food does not matter more or less.